-Collaboration in the WQIP public participation process to date has included various responsible party public workshops aimed at educating and engaging the public in the WQIP process and identifying water quality issues in the WMA.
-In an effort to better facilitate communication between WQIP stakeholders and the general public, the Copermittees created the WQIP Consultation Panel.
-The Authority works with the WQIP Consultation Panel, which includes representatives from the RWQCB, environmental interest groups, development groups, and "at-large" interest groups, in the continuous development of water quality goals and strategies.
+Collaboration in the WQIP public participation process to date has included two Responsible Party public workshops aimed at educating and engaging the public in the WQIP process and identifying water quality issues in the WMA.
+In an effort to better facilitate communication between WQIP stakeholders and the general public, the Copermittees created the WQIP Consultation Panel (Consultation Panel).
+The Authority works with the Consultation Panel, which includes representatives from the Regional Water Board, environmental interest groups, development groups, and "at-large" interest groups, in the continuous development of water quality goals and strategies.